SYK-08/nuttx/README.md

 or three compilations per second.. the culprit is usually your Windows Anti-Virus protection interfering with the build tool program execution.

 I use Cygwin quite often and I use Windows Defender.
-In order to get good build performance, I routinely keep the Windows Defender "Virus & Threat Protections Settings" screen up:  I disable "Real-Time Protection" just before entering 'make' then turn "Real-Time Protection" back on when the
+In order to get a good build performance, I routinely keep the Windows Defender "Virus & Threat Protections Settings" screen up:  I disable "Real-Time Protection" just before entering 'make' then turn "Real-Time Protection" back on when the